CodeMagicSpells/Odoo-hackathon/Readme.md

 [React / Flutter / Node.js / Python / MySQL]  - not fully decided yet :)

 ## Current Status
 Building a functional prototype for both desktop and mobile with core features ready.

+## Failed to make the Finished Product